Piety and Porn: In Raqqa, the Laptop Secrets of an ISIS Wife

 The hard drive has a trove of PDF’s—from religious literature associated with the Islamic State to less radical groups such as the Muslim Brotherhood.
 One entitled “I was of the Muslim Brotherhood” catalogues a jihadist’s ideological transition from the Egyptian Muslim Brotherhood to ISIS.

 There is the trivial: the searches for baking recipes, and download links for Hollywood blockbusters.
-But she searches often for the latest Islamic State Nasheed, the group’s textbook autotuned hymns, often finding what she was after on the websites of Western analysts who translate the material into English.
+But she searches often for the latest Islamic State nasheed, the group’s textbook autotuned hymns, often finding what she was after on the websites of Western analysts who translate the material into English.
 The websites of Aymenn Jawad Al-Tamimi and Jihadology feature regularly in her browsing history.

 From her home in Raqqa, she reads up on the news of her compatriots who have also joined ISIS.
 She follows news of Frederick Calebout, a man on trial back in Belgium for terrorist activities.
 In late August she closely monitors news of the Islamic State attacks in Barcelona and Cambrils and arrests in Istanbul, as well as reports of the death of her compatriot Tarik Jadaoun fighting for ISIS in Mosul.

-Despite her presence in the heart of the caliphate, she is a frequent, near obsessive, visitor to western news sites for information about the group’s activities in Europe.
+Despite her presence in the heart of the caliphate, she is a frequent, near obsessive, visitor to Western news sites for information about the group’s activities in Europe.

-She appears to remain in contact with Islamists back home in Belgium, unaffected by Facebook’s efforts to close down accounts used by the group, and exchanging messages with friends in Belgium until as late as the 17th of August, and she often visits Facebook community pages for the Tunisian and Moroccan communities in Belgium, pages that post on everything from Islamophobia to Eid holiday celebrations.
+She appears to remain in contact with Islamists back home in Belgium, unaffected by Facebook’s efforts to close down accounts used by the group, and exchanging messages with friends in Belgium until as late as Aug.
+17, and she often visits Facebook community pages for the Tunisian and Moroccan communities in Belgium, pages that post on everything from Islamophobia to Eid holiday celebrations.
 Her Facebook account is now suspended, but friends with whom she exchanged messages, and whose profiles show evidence of sympathy to the Islamic State, remain active.

 The ideological commitment to the Islamic State that her laptop data suggests, should not come as a surprise.
-As Elizabeth Pearson, a PhD candidate at King's College London and an Associate Fellow at the London think tank RUSI says, "We know that there is no reason to presume women are less ideologically committed to Islamic State than men.
+As Elizabeth Pearson, a Ph.D. candidate at King’s College London and an associate fellow at the London think tank RUSI says, “We know that there is no reason to presume women are less ideologically committed to Islamic State than men.
 Both have shown a variety of reasons for going to Islamic State.”

 Nor should it be a surprise that this commitment is observable even as the caliphate flounders.
 “It’s possible that some of those who see the Islamic State project crumbling will lose heart,” says Pearson.
 “They were not promised defeat.
 However, the State was never marketed simply as a Utopian dream.
 During 2015 at the height of online recruitment on Twitter and elsewhere, its supporters made clear on social media that what was required was commitment to the ISIS cause and baqiya [remaining], although the road was going to be hard.
 True Muslims would endure.”

-As the Kurdish-dominated Syrian Democratic Forces (SDF), America’s ally on the ground in eastern Syria, surround and close in on the former ISIS stronghold of Raqqa, the Belgian woman’s internet behaviour undergoes a striking change.
+As the Kurdish-dominated Syrian Democratic Forces (SDF), America’s ally on the ground in eastern Syria, surround and close in on the former ISIS stronghold of Raqqa, the Belgian woman’s internet behavior undergoes a striking change.

 As August draws to a close, and the SDF noose around Raqqa tightens, distress appears to creep in.
 Desperate for information about her impending fate she searches “latest news YPG” and “what do ypg do with isis terrorist”—the YPG being the Kurdish militia that dominate the SDF.